rik-smeets/gpsp/README.md

 3. Replace the existing `gpsp_rumble.elf` file in `main\emus\gpsp_rumble` with the downloaded version.

 ## Changelog
+### v1.1
+#### New features
+- Automatically exit menu on saving state
+- Add setting to display or hide state screenshots
+- Optimize the order of menu items

 ### v1.0
 #### New features
 - Map save/load state to buttons